ramipellumbi/UCSAS-2024-Data-Challenge/server/README.md

 ## Getting Started

 - To run the API, open the project in RStudio, open [`server/api.R`](./api.R), and click the "Run API" button in the top right.
+The server loads an in memory database of processed data and models and exposes an API for running simulations.
+These files are located in [`server/processed_data/`](./processed_data/).
 - To run simulations in an isolated setting, open the project in RStudio, open [`server/run_simulations.R`](./run_simulations.R), and source the file.
 - To process the results of simulations run in an isolated setting, open the project in RStudio, open [`server/process_simulations.R`](./process_simulations.R), and source the file.